 Liberty Township continues to be the third-fastest growing Township in Delaware County.
-Upscale single-family residential is the most active real estate market, but substantial of commercial services are located along Sawmill Parkway.
-Sawmill Parkway, planned since the 1980s, was constructed from the Franklin County line to Powell Road by 1997.
-By 2004 it was extended north to Home Road, built at developer's expense in return for higher density residential and commercial zonings.
+Upscale single-family residential is the most active real estate market, but commercial services are located along Sawmill Parkway.
+The parkway, planned in the 1980s, was constructed from the Franklin County line to Powell Road by 1997.
+By 2004 it had been extended north to Home Road, built at developer's expense in return for higher density residential and commercial zonings.
 The road was further extended to Hyatts Road in 2008 and to U.S. 42 in 2016 by the Delaware County Engineer.

-With the development of Golf Village, a 1,000-acre golf course community extending from Seldom Seen to Home Road, Liberty Township had its largest development of single and multi-family housing (approximately 1,500 units).
+Starting in the early 2000s, Golf Village, a 1,000-acre golf course community extending from Seldom Seen to Home Road, eventually became the largest development of single and multi-family housing (approximately 1,500 units) in the Township.
 Then, in a bond payoff arrangement, Golf Village annexed into Powell, and subject to Powell's planning, zoning, and political jurisdiction.